Myanmar junta on backfoot as ethnic rebels capture key base – DW – 08/07/2024

 Named Operation 1027, it saw the capture of vast swathes of territory on the border with China, including dozens of townships and hundreds of junta-held posts.

-Inspired by the alliance's gains on the battlefield, other ethnic armed groups like the Arakan Army in the west have also increased the frequency and ferocity of their attacks, giving the military an increasingly hard time to hold on to the territory under its control.
+Inspired by the alliance's gains on the battlefield, other ethnic armed groups, such as the Arakan Army in the west, have also increased the frequency and ferocity of their attacks, giving the military an increasingly hard time and preventing it from holding on to the territory under its control.

 Why have China's attempts to secure peace failed?

-Lashio sits around 70 miles (112.5 kilometers) south from the border with China.
-The MNDAA had targeted the town since it launched the offensive in October.
+Lashio is located around 70 miles (112.5 kilometers) south from the border with China.
+The MNDAA had been targeting the town since it launched its offensive in October.

 "Since the operation began, China has heavily pressured the MNDAA and TNLA to stop fighting," said Ye Myo Hein, a Myanmar expert at the United States Institute of Peace.

-"However, both groups deftly relieved this pressure by announcing a unilateral cease-fire, then successfully took control of Lashio and other towns in northern Shan State," he added.
+"However, both groups deftly relieved this pressure by announcing a unilateral cease-fire, then successfully took control of Lashio and other towns in northern Shan State."

 Even though China has significant leverage and influence over the resistance groups near its border, Ye said, Beijing "cannot fully control them."